andresgongora/synth-shell/README.md

 If you like this collection of scripts and want to contribute in any way, you are most welcome.

+Yoy can find a detailed list of everyone involved in the development of these scripts in [AUTHORS.md](AUTHORS.md).
+Thanks to all of you!

 ### Help us improve

 * Add your own scripts: do you have some cool scripts you wold like to add to this collection?
 Don't hesitate to create a pull-request or, alternatively, contact the authors over email.
 * [Report a bug](https://github.com/andresgongora/scripts/issues): if you notice that something is not right, tell us.
 We'll try to fix it ASAP.
 * Become a developer: fork this repo and become an active developer!
 * Push your one-time changes: even if its a tiny change, feel free to fill in a pull-request :)

-Yoy can find a detailed list of everyone involved in the development of these scripts in [AUTHORS.md](AUTHORS.md).
-Thanks to all of you!
+### Git branches

+There are two branches in this repository:

+* **master**: this is the main branch, and thus contains fully functional scripts.
+When you want to use the scripts as a _user_, this is the branch you want to clone or download.

+* **develop**: this branch contains all the new features and most recent contributions.
+It is always _stable_, in the sense that you can use it without major inconveniences.
+However, because we are still working on it, its very prone to undetected bugs and it might be subject to major unanounced changes.
+If you want to contribute, this is the branch you should pull-request to.